 The highlight of this graphic novel, of course, is the artwork which was gorgeous.
 Every page is extremely detailed and begs to be admired, I spent a lot of time marveling at how beautifully the story is illustrated.
 I loved the mix between very realistically drawn animals while the world and the non-animal characters were very whimsical, every page had a dream-like feel to it.
-The color palette was wonderful, brilliant colors that were a feast for the senses.
+The color palette was wonderful, brilliant earthy colors that were a feast for the senses.

 I wish the same amount of detail could have gone into the story itself, which wasn’t bad, but it was pretty simple and not all that detailed.
 While there is a major conflict it’s sort of glossed over, you get just enough to get the gist of the story but the world was so interesting I would’ve really loved if there was more to it.
 It’s an extremely fast read that can be done within fifteen minutes and most of that time will likely be spent looking at the pictures than reading any of the dialogue.

-Even so, the manga is definitely an experience and one that I can comfortably recommend for all ages, though it may be a tiny bit scary for younger readers.
+Even so, the graphic novel is definitely an experience and one that I can comfortably recommend for all ages, though it may be a tiny bit scary for younger readers.
 Even if it won’t go down as the most memorable graphic novel out there, I do feel it’s worth the price of admission for the art alone.